otenycom/vscode-odoo-test-method-launcher/README.md

 1. Open a Python file containing Odoo test methods
 2. Place your cursor within a test method (or on the method definition line)
-3. As usual, Press `F5` to debug the test method or `Ctrl+F5` to run without debugging
+3. Press `F5` to debug the test method or `Ctrl+F5` to run without debugging
 4. The extension will:
    - Identify the current test method (starting with "def test_").
    - If your cursor is not on a test method the extension will fall back to the standard start/debug behavior of VSCode.
    - Update `.vscode/settings.json` with the test method name (as `.test_method_name`)
    - Ensure a launch configuration named `*-test` exists in `.vscode/launch.json`
-   - Lauches Odoo using the -test configuration.
-Note that the -test configuration is used even if the launch configuration selected in the "Run and Debug" pane is different.
-This behavior reduces the need for the user to manually switch between launch configurations.
+   - Lauch Odoo using the "-test" launch configuration.
+Note that the -test launch configuration is used even if the launch configuration selected in the "Run and Debug" pane is different.
+This behavior reduces the need for the user to manually switch between launch configurations for testing and regular Odoo startups.

 ## Extension Commands